Kitware/vtk-book/VTKBook/08Chapter8.md

 Based on the cell topology, and the particular edges requiring subdivision, templates are used to subdivide the cell.
 This process continues recursively until the error metric is satisfied on all edges.
 One advantage of this algorithm is that cells can be tessellated independently.
 This is because edge subdivision is a function of one or more error measures that consider only information along the edge, and does not need to take into account cell information.
 Therefore no communication across cell boundaries is required, and the algorithm is well suited for parallel processing and on the fly tessellation as cells are visited during traversal.

-Some templates for cell subdivision are shown in **Figure 8-24**.
-Note that in some cases a choice must be made in terms of which diagonal to select for tessellation (for example, the dashed line in **Figure 8-24**(b)).
+Some templates for cell subdivision are shown in {ref}`Figure 8-24 <Figure-8-24>`.
+Note that in some cases a choice must be made in terms of which diagonal to select for tessellation (for example, the dashed line in {ref}`Figure 8-24 <Figure-8-24>`(b)).
 In 2D, this choice can be made arbitrarily, however in 3D the choice must be consistent with the cell's face neighbor.
 In order to preserve the simplicity of the algorithm, including avoiding inter-cell communication, simple tie-breaking rules for selecting the diagonal on the faces of 3D cells are adopted.
 These rules include using the shortest diagonal (measured in the global coordinate system), or using a topological decider based on selecting the diagonal with the smallest point id.
 (A topological decider is necessary when the geometric distance measure is inconclusive.)

 {#Figure-8-24 .figure-target}
 &nbsp;